sigasi/sigasi_insights/content/manual/tools.md

 | [OneSpin](/manual/onespin)      | true                  | (run elaboration checks) |
 | GHDL                            | true                  | true                     |

+### Notes

-For information on where to obtain free HDL simulators, see [this section in our FAQ](/faq#which-free-vhdl-simulator-can-i-use).
+* For information on where to obtain free HDL simulators, see [this section in our FAQ](/faq#which-free-vhdl-simulator-can-i-use).
+* GHDL does not support project dependencies.

 ## Save-time compilation